eulereadgbe/DSpaceRestQCReports/README.md

 ## Metadata Query Tool

 This tool allows a user to query for items based on the presence of one or more metadata fields within an item.
 The tool supports 8 operators: exists, doesn't exist, equals, not equals, like, not like, matches, doesn't match.
 More than one operation can be provided.

+### Metadata Query Tool Client

+_The purpose of this client code is to illustrate how quickly a useful client application could be built by extending the REST API to support the ability to query item metadata._

 * [Sample Query Tool Client Page](https://github.com/Georgetown-University-Libraries/DSpaceRestQCReports/tree/master/sampleClient/query.html)
 * [Sample Query Tool Client JS](https://github.com/Georgetown-University-Libraries/DSpaceRestQCReports/tree/master/sampleClient/restQuery.js)